About the Alvarez Spark Innovation Award

 Application Deadline & Selection Process

-- Students that submit the application on time will be notified of funding decisions within 7 business days of submission deadline.
+- Students that submit the application on time will be notified of funding decisions within 3 weeks of submission deadline.

 - Taylor Center staff, faculty, and colleagues will review all application materials and make awards based on criteria established in the award description.